awsdocs/amazon-rekognition-developer-guide/doc_source/faces-sqs-video.md

 + The time or times faces are detected in a video\.
 + The location of faces in the video frame at the time they were detected\.
 + Facial landmarks such as the position of the left eye\.
++ Additional attributes as explained on the [Guidelines on face attributes](guidance-face-attributes.md) page\.

 Amazon Rekognition Video face detection in stored videos is an asynchronous operation\.
-To start the detection of faces in videos, call [StartFaceDetection](API_StartFaceDetection.md)\.
+To start the detection of faces in videos, call [ StartFaceDetection ](API_StartFaceDetection.md)\.
 Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service \(Amazon SNS\) topic\.
-If the video analysis is successful, you can call [GetFaceDetection](API_GetFaceDetection.md) to get the results of the video analysis\.
+If the video analysis is successful, you can call [ GetFaceDetection ](API_GetFaceDetection.md) to get the results of the video analysis\.
 For more information about starting video analysis and getting the results, see [Calling Amazon Rekognition Video operations](api-video.md)\.

 This procedure expands on the code in [Analyzing a video stored in an Amazon S3 bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), which uses an Amazon Simple Queue Service \(Amazon SQS\) queue to get the completion status of a video analysis request\.